-- Integration of high-quality urban design, architecture and landscape - Enhanced public realm & placemaking, including a public social space - Dedication of land at the corner of Quebec and Montreal Street for the creation of a public gathering space for neighbourhood placemaking and improved sight lines around this prominent corner - Positive contribution to the Inner Harbour / James Bay skyline by creating variety, striking design and framing the view corridors within the Legislative Precinct.
+- Integration of high-quality urban design, architecture and landscape - Enhanced public realm & placemaking, including a public social space - Dedication of land at the corner of Quebec and Montreal Street for the creation of a public gathering space for neighbourhood placemaking and improved sight lines around this prominent corner. - The design and construction of a safe, lit crosswalk at the corner of Quebec and Montreal Streets. - Positive contribution to the Inner Harbour / James Bay skyline by creating variety, striking design and carefully framing the view corridors within the Legislative Precinct.